 When it comes to Real Estate Investing.
 Downtown Newark, NJ may not even be on the shortlist.
 Historically it has suffered from a very bad image, population shrinkage, and a major shift in business focus.
 However things in recent years have changed dramatically with a major increase in residential and commercial development, today we show why his has happened and will continue.

 History in Brief

 Newark has long been the largest city in New Jersey, it was formed in 1666 and has long been the center of manufacturing, shipping, and business.
 It boomed from 1800 on the back of the nation’s leather supply until its decline post world war two when it was rocked by riots and suffered population loss.
 It has suffered markedly as America moved from being one of the largest global manufacturers to a service-based economy.

-In recent decades the population of Newark has been on a steady rise, along with incomes, as it has changed from a blue-collar mecca to a white-collar hub, but this has come with pain and cost.
+In recent decades the population of Newark has been on a steady rise, along with increasing incomes, as it has changed from a blue-collar mecca to a white-collar hub.

 In 2021 Newark is the third biggest insurance center in America.
 Some of the biggest employers in Newark downtown are Prudential Financial (insurance) Audible (amazon) NJIT(university) and NJ Transport (Transport).
 In the downtown sub-market, 71.75% (2) employees are white collar.

 In the last decade the Newark downtown area has seen a major increase in development.
 From Commercial offices to mixed use residential.
 Some of the current projects are (3):